Consumer edition active

 Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves needed for hearing.

-• Hearing impairment in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
+• Hearing impairment in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or excessive earwax.

 • If children do not respond to sounds, have difficulty talking, or are slow starting to talk, the cause may be hearing impairment.